 - This approval relates to the change of use to 'Consulting Rooms' and associated works only and development shall be in accordance with the approved plan(s), any supporting formation and conditions of approval.
 It does not relate to any other development on the lot; - 2 All development shall be contained within the property boundaries; - All stormwater shall be collected on-site and disposed of in a manner acceptable to the City; - The driveway is to be marked to accommodate two-way vehicle access onsite and direct visitors / staff to the rear parking area by including: - 4.1 directional line markings onsite to ensure vehicles enter the site through the carport and exit the site on the northern side of the carport; - 4.2 'no parking' line markings are included within the carport; - A minimum of two bicycle parking spaces shall be provided on-site.
 Bicycle parking facilities shall be provided in accordance with the Australian Standard for Offstreet Carparking Bicycles (AS2890.3-1993 as amended) prior to the development first being occupied.
 Details of bicycle parking area(s) shall be provided to the City for approval prior to the commencement of development; - Detailed landscaping plans shall be submitted to and approved by the City prior to the commencement of development.
-These landscaping plans are to indicate the proposed landscaping treatment(s) and shall: - 6.1 Be drawn at an appropriate scale of either 1:100, 1:200 or 1:500; - 6.2 Be based on water sensitive urban design principles to the satisfaction of the City; - 6.3 Include a total of two shade trees adjacent the car parking area; - 6.4 Include additional landscaping along the northern lot boundary adjacent the driveway;
+These landscaping plans are to indicate the proposed landscaping treatment(s) and shall: - 6.1 Be drawn at an appropriate scale of either 1:100, 1:200 or 1:500; - 6.2 Be based on water sensitive urban design principles to the satisfaction of the City; - 6.3 Include a total of two shade trees adjacent the car parking area; - 6.4 Include additional landscaping along the northern lot boundary adjacent the driveway:

-- 6.5 Be based on 'Designing out Crime' principles to the satisfaction of the City; - 6.6 Show all irrigation design details; - Landscaping and reticulation shall be established in accordance with the approved landscaping plans, Australian Standards and best trade practice within 90 days from the approval of the landscaping plan and thereafter maintained to the satisfaction of the City; - No more than two practitioners or professionals generating their own patient load shall be permitted to operate from the premises at any given time; - The operating hours shall be restricted to 8.00am and 6.00pm Monday to Friday, and 9.00am and 5.00pm Saturdays; - Two existing car bays are to be modified to accommodate one ACROD bay in accordance with AS/NZ2890.6 2009 (Off-street Parking for People with Disabilities).
+- 6.5 Be based on 'Designing out Crime' principles to the satisfaction of the City; - 6.6 Show all irrigation design details; - Landscaping and reticulation shall be established in accordance with the approved landscaping plans, Australian Standards and best trade practice within 90 days from the approval of the landscaping plan and thereafter maintained to the satisfaction of the City; - No more than two practitioners or professionals generating their own patient load shall be permitted to operate from the premises at any given time; - The operating hours shall be restricted to 8.00am and 6.00pm Monday to Friday, and 9.00am and 5.00pm Saturdays.